stevengoulden1/Shillometer/README.md

    ![Weeklyshills](./images/weekly_shills.png)

 I then built a coin specific dataframe, combining sentiment data and price/ technicals.
 I used this initially to create a 'shill chart', as below and could be useful in monitoring increasing hype/sentiment in real time.
+The following charts are for SOL unless otherwise indicated.

    ![shill_chart](./images/SOL_shill.png)